museum4punkt0/entermuseum4punkt0-deployment/README.md

 - `docker_hub_token` (mandatory) - An authorization token for `hub.docker.com`
   that allows to pull all the desired images
 - `docker_images_path` (mandatory) - the root path for image sources
-- `docker_services_path` (mandatory) - the root path in which the configuration files of Docker-Compose project are stored
+- `docker_services_path` (default: `/opt/services`) - the root path in which the
+  configuration files of Docker-Compose project are stored
 - `extra_packages` (defaults to an empty list) - a list of package names that shall be installed
 - `ftp_host`, `ftp_user` and `ftp_password` (all mandatory) are the credentials